-We should note that the NEMSIS project is currently adding a UUID to Version 3.5.0 of the NEMSIS standard (see: https://nemsis.org/v3-5-0-revision/what-is-in-the-revision/uuid/).
-Also of note, the American College of Surgeons is adding the ability to receive a UUID in the NTDS beginning in 2020.
+We should note that the NEMSIS project has implemented a UUID into Version 3.5.0 using an established standard (see: https://nemsis.org/v3-5-0-revision/what-is-in-the-revision/uuid/).
+Also of note, the ACS has added the ability to receive a UUID in the NTDS beginning in 2021.
 With these national standards in place, a general use case may be described.

 Scenario: A 5-year old boy is transported from the injury scene to the nearest pediatric trauma center.
 He was an unrestrained passenger in a motor vehicle collision occurring on Main Street.
 While on-scene, paramedics completed an electronic Patient Care Report (ePCR), and a UUID associated with the report was automatically generated by the software and stored in the ePCR.
-The third day after hospital admission, the trauma registrar begins a Trauma Registry record for the boy.
+On day three of hospital admission, the trauma registrar begins a Trauma Registry record for the boy.
 Using PHI information found in the two electronic records, she locates the boy's ePCR.
-Once she confirms both records relate to the same patient and same event, she "cuts and pastes" (or electronically transfers) the EMS UUID from the NEMSIS compliant EMS ePCR to the NTDS compliant trauma registry record.
+Once she confirms both records relate to the same patient and same event, the EMS UUID from the NEMSIS compliant EMS ePCR automatically exports to the NTDS compliant trauma registry record.
 No PHI is exchanged.
-At this point, the same UUID exists in both medical records for the boy (i.e., EMS and Hospital).
-The UUID can be used to deterministically match these independent records at the hospital level, State level, and National level, if records are exported to state and national registries (i.e., the National EMS Database and the NTDB).
+At this point, the same UUID exists in both medical records for the boy (i.e., EMS and hospital).
+The UUID can be used to deterministically match these independent records at the hospital level, state level, and national level, if records are exported to state and national registries (i.e., the National EMS Database and the NTDB/TQIP).

-We believe this approach is currently the best strategy to link EMS records to trauma hospital records at the local, State, and National levels with the goal of creating a learning health system, maintaining privacy, and allowing for continuous quality improvement.
+We believe this approach is currently the best strategy to link EMS records to trauma hospital records at the local, state, and national levels with the goal of creating a "learning health system", maintaining privacy, and allowing for continuous quality improvement.